exercism/ruby/generatorv2/README.md

 ERB enables you to write Ruby code inside of the template file.
 It also means that the templates can be highly customizable since you can write any Ruby code you want.

-When writing the template file it is recommended to look at already existing template files to get a better understanding of how it works.
+When writing the template file, it is recommended to look at already existing template files to get a better understanding of how it works.
 The template is getting a slightly modified version of the canonical data, so you can check out the [canonical data][canonical data] to see the data structure.
 The modification is that the cases which are not included in the toml file will be removed from the data structure.